Shopify/mobile-buy-sdk-ios/README.md

 ### Customer login [⤴](#table-of-contents)

 Any customer with an account can log in to your shop.
-All login operations are `mutation` queries that exchange customer credentials for an access token.
+All login operations are `mutation` requests that exchange customer credentials for an access token.
 You can log in your customers using the `customerAccessTokenCreate` mutation.
 Keep in mind that the return access token expires.
 The expiry `Date` is provided by the `expiresAt` property of the returned payload.

 ```swift
 let input = Storefront.CustomerAccessTokenCreateInput(